gdelatolas/Movie-Recommender/README.md

 The underlying recommendation engine relies on a pre-trained model that computes the similarity between movies using their tags.
 The tags are processed using a CountVectorizer and cosine similarity to identify similar movies.

+Run the app.py file and access the UI with command:  streamlit run app.py

 Here's a breakdown of the key components and steps:

 1.Data Loading: